dhvani-k/Image-Processing/README.md

-# Image-Processing
+# ImageCraft: Image Manipulation Toolkit

-This repository contains code for performing basic image processing operations in Python.
-The code uses the OpenCV library, which is a popular open source computer vision library.
+Welcome to ImageCraft, a toolkit designed for executing fundamental image processing tasks using Python.
+Powered by the renowned OpenCV library, this toolkit offers a seamless experience for those diving into the realm of computer vision.

 ## Getting Started
 To use this code, you will need to install the following dependencies: